Insane in the Brain: Music video

 A music video for the track was filmed at San Francisco's DNA Lounge.
 It was directed by American director Josh Taft and features the group performing at what appears to be a rave, makes heavy use of strobing effects and "psychedelic" colorations, alongside numerous shots of marijuana usage, all of which seemingly corresponds with the album's drug-filled recording process, as described by the group.
-The video was later published on Cypress Hill's official YouTube channel in October 2009, and had generated more than 177 million views as of October 2022.
+The video was later made available on Cypress Hill's official YouTube channel in 2009, and had generated more than 227 million views as of May 2025.